txt/plm18/doc/review10.md

 			   (otherwise
 				 (error "~a unknown" %z)))))))

 Q10a.
-What is returned by "template for klasses"?
+What is returned by `"template for klasses"`?

 Q10b.
-What is ",@(getsets lst)" used for?
+What is `,@(getsets lst)` used for?
 What args it takes?
 What does it return?

 Q11.
 In the following examples,